Material Library Generator

 This button lets you set the root folder for where your materials are stored.
 Note that it should not be confused with the material root of Wall Worm Model Tools.

-• You should set this to a folder called materials in your game directory or a folder that packages all folders that would otherwise be found in a Source mod's materials.
+• For mod teams where you are using WW Pro and the VTF files are not inside a VPK, you should set this to a folder called materials in your game directory; otherwise, set to a folder that packages all folders that would otherwise be found in a Source mod's materials.
 For example, if you have unpackaged a GCF file with GCFScape to have a collection of materials inside this directory: E:\Textures\source\materials (in which are folders called Brick, Nature, etc). you would make sure to set this to E:\Textures\source\materials and not to directories above or below the materials folder.

-• Choosing a folder at the wrong depth will result in materials having names that won't properly export with Convexity.
+• Choosing a folder at the wrong depth will result in missing materials.

 Default Colors